-To celebrate the tulip, Istanbul's enduring symbol, about 30 million bulbs are planted annually, turning the city's parks into rich tapestries of colour.
-These flowers generally bloom in April and can best be seen in the Yıldız, Göztepe, Emirgan and Gülhane parks, as well as in Sultanahmet Square
+To celebrate the tulip, Istanbul's enduring symbol, about 30 million bulbs are planted annually.
+This turns the city's parks into rich tapestries of colour.
+These flowers generally bloom in the month of April and can best be seen in the Yıldız, Göztepe, Emirgan and Gülhane parks, as well as in Sultanahmet Square.

 The Istanbul Music Festival showcases opera, ballet, jazz, traditional and classical music.
 The festival has seen some world-renowned performers and artists over the years and promises a fabulous extravaganza each year.

-Expats living in Istanbul should head down to the Bosphorus Strait to cheer on the participants in the annual Bosphorus Swim, which sees brave swimmers navigating their way across the 4.3 miles (7km) strait between Kanlıca on the Asian side and Kuruçeşme on the European side.
+Expats living in Istanbul should head down to the Bosphorus Strait to cheer on the participants in the annual Bosphorus Swim.
+This event sees brave swimmers navigating their way across the 4.3-mile (7km) strait between Kanlıca on the Asian side and Kuruçeşme on the European side.

 Istanbul Marathon (November)

-The Istanbul Marathon is a major running event in Istanbul which includes a marathon, a competitive 9.3 mile (15km) race and a 4.9 mile (8km) fun run.
-The events start on the Asian side of the city, close to the Bosphorus Bridge, with the marathon and 15km race ending in the Sultanahmet district on the European side, and the fun run finishing in Dolmabahçe.
+The Istanbul Marathon is a major running event in Istanbul, which includes a marathon, a competitive 9.3-mile (15km) race and a 4.9-mile (8km) fun run.
+The events start on the Asian side of the city, close to the Bosphorus Bridge, with the marathon and 15km race ending in the Sultanahmet district on the European side, while the fun run finishes in Dolmabahçe.

-Most of Turkey's public holidays are secular in nature.
-Despite this, Turkey also celebrates the two major Muslim festivals – the first is called Şeker Bayram (literally translated as Festival of Sugar) and the second called Kurban Bayram (Festival of Sacrifice). Şeker Bayram is celebrated after the month of Ramazan (Ramadan), where Muslims fast during the day and only eat after sunset.
+Most of Turkey's public holidays are secular in nature, but Turkey also celebrates the two major Islamic festivals – the first is called Şeker Bayram (literally translated as Festival of Sugar), and the second is called Kurban Bayram (Festival of Sacrifice). Şeker Bayram is celebrated after the month of Ramazan (Ramadan) when Muslims fast during the day and only eat after sunset.

-Traditionally during the month of Ramazan, drummers walk the street before sunrise to wake up the observant so that they can have breakfast before sunrise.
-However, if living in an apartment complex, expats are unlikely to be disturbed by the noisy beat below.
+Traditionally, during the month of Ramadan, drummers walk the street before sunrise to wake up the observant Muslims so that they can have breakfast before sunrise.
+That said, if living in an apartment complex, expats are unlikely to be disturbed by the noisy beat below.
 Iftar is the meal that is taken to break the fast after sunset.
-The roads are packed in the hour before Iftar with people making their way home for the evening meal.
+The roads are packed in the hour before Iftar, with people making their way home for the evening meal.

 When Şeker Bayram falls in winter, schools are let off early so that the rush-hour traffic can be avoided.
-On the first day of Şeker Bayram, Turks go to each other's houses to distribute sweets and gifts.
-Kurban Bayram is when most Turks pay to have a goat sacrificed and sometimes distribute the meat to charity.
-Both of these holidays are floating holidays and change from year to year.
-Government departments, banks, schools and offices are normally closed for several days during these periods, although most retail business will only close on the first day of the holiday.
+On the first day of Şeker Bayram, locals go to each other's houses to distribute sweets and gifts.

-Tipping household help: It is customary to give one's maid, driver, gardener, doorman and any other regular staff a gift at Şeker Bayram.
+It is customary to give one's maid, driver, gardener, doorman and any other regular staff a gift at Şeker Bayram.
 This can either be in the form of money or food.
-All supermarkets have “Ramzan Packets" for sale, which are essentially food hampers.
+All supermarkets have "Ramazan Packets" for sale, which are essentially food hampers.